Urban Flood Observations: A hand-labeled training and validation dataset of post-flood inundation: Methods

 For each event we documented its approximate start and end dates, the urban area sampled, and the dates of PlanetScope acquisitions.
 High-profile events such as Hurricane Harvey had well-reported timelines; for events with prolonged or recurring flooding, such as the 2019 Mississippi River floods, we estimated temporal bounds from available news reports.

 We then queried PlanetScope imagery using the Planet Explorer tool (planet.com/explorer/).
 A scene was retained only if it had ${<}30$\% cloud cover and contained visible inundation.
-Many candidate events were excluded because imagery was unavailable during flooding or had clear sky observation only after floodwater had receded.
+Many candidate events were excluded because imagery was either unavailable during flooding or cloud-free only after floodwater had receded.
 Each scene intersecting the approximate flood footprint was visually inspected for cloud obstruction and inundation visibility before inclusion.